produnis/pic2fediverse/README.md

 ## Diaspora
 `pic2diaspora.py` - posts pictures from a given directory to a given Disapora-Account.
 It posts one picture per round.
-It requires https://github.com/marekjm/diaspy
+It requires `Diaspy` (https://github.com/marekjm/diaspy).

 ## Friendica
 `pic2friendica.py` - posts pictures from a given directory to a given Friendica-Account.
 It posts one picture per round.

 ## Mastodon
 `pic2mastodon.py` - posts pictures from a given directory to a given Mastodon-Account.
 It posts one picture per round.
+It requires `Mastodon.py` (https://github.com/halcy/Mastodon.py).
 It uses a bot access key for login and post.
 You can use e.g. https://takahashim.github.io/mastodon-access-token/ to generate your access key.

 ## General
 You need to edit the scripts to fit your account-login-settings.